 Pegasus Nursing 2020 is a celebration of Pegasus Health nurses past and present.

-Each month Pegasus Health will profile nurses either currently working or previously having worked with Pegasus.
+During the year Pegasus Health will profile nurses either currently working or previously having worked with Pegasus.
 Their profiles will appear on this page.
 We’ll also share nursing celebration news from our health system partners.

 June – Sahra Ahmed

 Sahra currently works as RN Refugee Health for Pegasus Health.
 She arrived in Auckland in August 1990.
 After spending 18 months in Auckland, Sahra moved to Christchurch where she studied hard and kept herself busy with English classes during the day and baking classes in the evening.
 She went on to complete a nursing degree and through her husband became involved in working with the Red Cross.

 In 2015 Sahra travelled to Sierra Leone where she worked as part of the Ebola response.
 She is considered a ‘Kiwi Legend’ by the Red Cross – you can read her full story here.

 Here is her current nursing story:

 May – Amelia Howard-Hill